kwaters3/README-Generator/README.md

    * [Questions](#questions)

  ## Installation
-   The user must first clone the git repository from  Git Hub , then once the repo is cloned, the application will be invoked by using the following commnd: 'node index.js'.
+ To install the given application/project:

+ * First, clone the git repository from [GitHub](https://github.com/kwaters3/README-Generator)

+ * Next, install the required packages by using the following command: `npm install`

+ * Then, invoke the application by using the following command: `node index.js`

+ * Finally, the user will be prompted with several questions/input data for their README file.

  ## Usage
-   The instructions on how to use the README generator are provided in the video below.
+ How to use the application/project:

+ * First, install the given application/project

+ * Next, the command-line application will prompt for user input such as `project title`, `installation`, `usage`, `license`, `contribution`, `tests`, and `questions`.

+ * Finally, a high-quality README.md will be generated in the output folder/file.

+ Please see example video and screenshot below:

  ## License
    This project is covered under the following license: [![License](https://img.shields.io/badge/License-MIT-turquoise.svg)](https://opensource.org/licenses/MIT)